 Ginger cookies are a special treat any time of the year, but particularly at the holidays.

-Combine 1 cup sugar and butter in large bowl; beat at medium speed until well mixed.
+Combine 1 cup sugar and butter in bowl; beat at medium speed until well mixed.
 Add corn syrup and egg; continue beating until smooth.
 Stir in flour mixture until well mixed.
 Cover; refrigerate 1 hour or until chilled.

 Heat oven to 350°F.

-Place 1/2 cup sugar in small bowl.
+Place 1/2 cup sugar in another bowl.

 Shape dough into 3/4-inch balls; roll in sugar.
 Place 2 inches apart onto greased cookie sheets.
 Bake 9-11 minutes or just until golden brown around edges.
 Remove to cooling racks.